programminghistorian/ph-submissions/lessons/gravity-model.md

 $$μ_{ij} = exp(β_{0} + (β_{1}ln(P_{i}) + (β_{2}ln(d_{ij}) + (β_{3}Wh_{i}) + (β_{4}Wa_{i}) + (β_{5})WaT_{i}))$$

+$$μ_{ij}$$ stands for the population interaction between origin $$i$$ and destination $$j$$ - in this case, the number of vagrants moving to London from that area.
+The remaining symbols represent each of the five variables used in the example case study, and will be explained more fully below.

 # The Three Steps of Gravity Modelling

 To make this method as accessible as possible, we will take a step-by-step approach to understand the components of the formula and how to calculate it for the example data, which we will begin to compile in the next step.